kilofox/kohana/system/guide/kohana/files/classes.md

 ## Creating a class

 To create a new class, simply place a file in the `classes/` directory at any point in the [Cascading Filesystem](files), that follows the [Class naming conventions](conventions#class-names-and-file-location).
-For example, lets create a `Foobar` class.
+For example, let's create a `Foobar` class.

     // classes/Foobar.php